Destination America

 Destination America is an American cable television channel owned by the Warner Bros.
 Discovery Networks unit of Warner Bros.
 Discovery.
 The network carries programming focused on the culture of the United States—including food, lifestyles, and travel.

 As of November 2023, Destination America is available to approximately 23,000,000 pay television households in the United States-down from its 2013 peak of 60,000,000 households.
-Along with American Heroes Channel, Boomerang, Cooking Channel, Discovery Family, Discovery Life, and Science Channel, Destination America is among the less prevalent networks of Warner Bros.
-Discovery.
+After the merger of Discovery, Inc. and WarnerMedia, in 2021, along with American Heroes Channel, Boomerang, Cooking Channel, Discovery Family, Discovery Life, and Science Channel, Destination America became one of over 100 channels in the Warner Bros.
+Discovery portfolio.

 In recent years, Destination America has lost carriage with the growth of streaming alternatives including its parent company's HBO Max, and has generally been depreciated by Warner Bros.
 Discovery in current retransmission consent negotiations with cable and streaming providers.